thebaldgeek/thebaldgeek.github.io/Iridium.md

 9 ok_ave: Average average of 7 since program start
 10 ok: Total number of ok frames since program start
 11 ok_ave: Running average of 8 since program start
-12 d: Total number of candidate bursts that had to be dropped due to queue (4) full (i.e. CPU being too slow)
+12 d: Total number of candidate bursts that had to be dropped due to queue (4) full (i.e. CPU being too slow).
+Anything more than zero here is an issue.

 Lets break down the table a bit into human terms (if we can).
 1 = time.
 There are some concern's about this time being different across computers.
 This is understandable as not all computers are running NTP (time sync).
 Each ACARS is timestamped on my site, so for now, thats the setup.